West Side Food Bank

 Hand Bell & Chime Choir

 Tintinnabula plays a couple of Services a year during Communion or for specific hymns and are invited to play at some other venues, including nursing homes, throughout the year.
 In summer 2017, Gary Baxter rebuilt the boxes we store them in, and vestry supported the cost of this venture.
-With 3 ringers short this year we went with two octaves rather than three.
-Arlene Trask is Tintinnabula's director.

 St. Joseph's Guild